 We assess the applications against eligibility criteria and notify you if you are not eligible.
-The Committee assesses eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.
+The Committee assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.

-The Committee makes grant recommendations
+The Committee make grant recommendations

-The Committee provides advice and makes recommendations to the decision maker on the merits of each application.
+The Committee provide advice to the decision maker on the merits of each application.